la-haute-societe/craft-page-exporter/README.md

 # Craft Page Exporter

-This plugin allows you to export entries in ZIP format.
+This plugin allows you to export entries in ZIP format from the control panel.
-The archive contains the HTML rendering of the entry with images, videos, scripts and styles attached to the page.
+The resulting archive contains the HTML rendering of the entry with its images, videos, scripts and styles attached to the page.

 ## Requirements